BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 @link:[This section](https://github.com/BlueBrain/nexus/blob/master/delta/app/src/main/resources/app.conf#L9){ open=new } of the configuration defines the binding address and port where the service will be listening.

+The configuration flag `akka.http.server.parsing.max-content-length` can be used to control the maximum payload size allowed for Nexus Delta resources.
+This value applies to all posted resources except for files.

 ## Database configuration

 Since 1.5.0 Nexus Delta comes in two database flavours: postgres or cassandra.
 The configuration flag `app.database.flavour` is used to select the flavour.

-## Cassandra configuration
+### Cassandra configuration

 @link:[This section](https://github.com/BlueBrain/nexus/blob/master/delta/app/src/main/resources/app.conf#L58){ open=new } of the configuration defines the cassandra specific configuration (username, password, contact points, etc).

 Before running Nexus Delta, the keyspace defined on the configuration `app.database.cassandra.keyspace` must be present along with the expected tables.
-However, one can let Nexus Delta automatically create keyspaces and tables using the following configuration parameters: `app.database.cassandra.keyspace-autocreate=true` and `app.database.cassandra.tables-autocreate=true`
+However, one can let Nexus Delta automatically create keyspaces and tables using the following configuration parameters: `app.database.cassandra.keyspace-autocreate=true` and `app.database.cassandra.tables-autocreate=true`.

+There are many other configuration parameters to customize the behaviour of the cassandra driver (timeouts, intervals, etc).
+These can be be found in the @link:[application-cassandra.conf](https://github.com/BlueBrain/nexus/blob/master/delta/app/src/main/resources/application-cassandra.conf){ open=new } file.
+One of the most relevant among these settings is: `akka.persistence.cassandra.events-by-tag.first-time-bucket`.
+Its value must be the date-time of the first event stored in Nexus Delta in the format YYYYMMDDTHH:MM.

-## Postgres configuration
+### Postgres configuration

 @link:[This section](https://github.com/BlueBrain/nexus/blob/master/delta/app/src/main/resources/app.conf#L37){ open=new } of the configuration defines the postgres specific configuration (username, password, host, etc).